kaplayjs/kaplay-site/guides/en/getting_started/scenes.md

 ## Why can I use KAPLAY outside scenes?

-You can use KAPLAY outside scenes, this have some advantages and disadvantages.
+You can use KAPLAY outside scenes.
+This has some advantages and disadvantages.

 - **Advantage**: You can create simple games/examples without worrying about scenes.